 Hi, my name is Deb, aka Debonair Designs.
 Welcome to my store, where you will find the perfect knitting pattern for your doll's needs.
-I specialize in hand knitting patterns ...
+I specialize in original hand knitting ...

 Hi, my name is Deb, aka Debonair Designs.
 Welcome to my store, where you will find the perfect knitting pattern for your doll's needs.
-I specialize in hand knitting patterns designed to fit the popular 18" American Girl Dolls and the comparable 18" Gotz Dolls that share the same body type also designs for the slim 18” Kidz n Cats Dolls.
+I specialize in original hand knitting patterns designed to fit the popular 18" American Girl Dolls and the comparable 18" Gotz Dolls and designs for the all vinyl slim 18” Kidz n Cats Dolls & slim Gotz Classic/Happy Kidz girls

 I use my own original patterns, all photos, text and instructions copyright Debonair Designs.